-Incentivize and streamline the permitting process for public and private investment in new development, redevelopment, and rehabilitation that promotes community goals in Impacted Communities, as identified in the community profiles.
+and private investment in new development, redevelopment, and rehabilitation that promotes community goals in Impacted Communities, as identified in the community profiles.

-Support development of small-scale neighborhood nodes that provide a range of neighborhood-serving retail, public amenities, services, and related infrastructure to residents of Impacted Communities within walking distance of their homes.
-SC-P1 4
+Support development of small-scale neighborhood nodeswalking districts that provide a range of neighborhood-serving retail, public amenities, services, and related infrastructure to residents of Impacted Communities within walking distance of their homes.

-Support community-driven events, such as festivals, farmers' markets, block parties, and community service days, that support social connections and neighborhood identity.
-SC-P1.5
+Support community-driven events, such as festivals, farmers' markets, block parties, and community service days, that support social connections, and neighborhood identity, and environmental stewardship.

-For projects negatively affecting an Impacted Community, pursue community benefits agreements that go beyond the inherent project benefits and achieve the community goals identified in the community profile, as negotiated with the community.
-SC-P1.6
+For projects negatively affecting an Impacted Community, pursue community benefits agreements (CBAs) negotiated with the community and project applicant.
+The primary objective of these CBAs is to mitigate project impacts to the greatest extent possible, which could include mitigations exceeding the requirements of CEQA.
+Secondarily, to compensate for impacts that cannot be fully mitigated, these CBAs should secure community benefits that exceed that go beyond the inherent project benefits and achieve support the community goals identified in the community profile, as negotiated with the community.

-Prior to approval of a major development project in or adjacent to an Impacted Community, require applicants to document how the project will promote environmental justice and health, including how the project will ensure the following: (a) It will not adversely impact the community; - (b) It will provide benefits that support the community goals, as identified in the community profile and/or negotiated with the community; - (c) It will provide economic opportunities for the community; - (d) It will not directly or indirectly displace existing residents or businesses in the community; and - (e) It will avoid direct or indirect negative impacts on the auality of life and health of residents within the community.
-Actions SC-A1.1
+To support the findings necessary to approve large-scale Prior to approval of a major developments project in or adjacent to an Impacted Communityies, require applicants for such projects to submit documentation demonstrating how the project will promote environmental justice and health, including how the project will ensure the following:

+- (a) It will not adversely impact the community; - (b) It will provide benefits that support the community goals, as identified in the community profile and/or otherwise expressed by negotiated with the community: - (c) It will provide economic opportunities for the community; - (d) It will neither not directly nor indirectly cause unwelcome, permanent displacement of existing residents or businesses in the community; and - (e) It will avoid direct or and indirect negative impacts on health and the quality of life and health of residents within the community.